pyroll-project/pyroll-docs/docs/core/units/roll_pass/grooves/ovals.md

 ## The Swedish Oval Groove

-The {py:class}`SwedishOvalGroove` class represents a hexagonal shaped groove as shown in the figure.
+The {py:class}`SwedishOvalGroove` class represents a hexagonal-shaped groove as shown in the figure.
 The term "hexagonal" is also used for this type of groove, but can be confused with regular hexagon shaped grooves.
 The current type of groove is used as an oval and therefore the term swedish oval should be used, which is derived from its origin in swedish steel plants.